bjpop/gurita/docsrc/sort.rst

    --napos {first,last}

-Suppose that the example input data is modifed such that the first and last rows have missing values for ``sepal_length``:
+Suppose that the example input data is modifed such that the first and last rows have missing values for ``sepal_length`` and stored in a file called ``missing.csv``:

 .. code-block:: text